cpoms/innkeeper/README.md

   to install it into a schema that is always available in the `schema_search_path`
-* The schema and extension need to be created in the database *before* they are referenced in migrations, database.yml or apartment.
+* The schema and extension need to be created in the database *before* they are referenced in migrations, database.yml or innkeeper.
 * There does not seem to be a way to create the schema and extension using standard rails migrations.
 * Rails db:test:prepare deletes and recreates the database, so it needs to be